Can You Drink Water While Fasting?

 - 20:4 aka The Warrior Diet – Fast for 20 hours, eat within a 4-hour window

 - 5:2 fasting – Eat normally 5 days a week and consume a reduced calorie diet the other 2 days per week

 While people may choose to practice intermittent fasting for a number of reasons, most people do so for the potential health benefits including:

-Depending on the type of IF you practice, intermittent fasting may have different effects on the body.
+Depending on the type of IF you practice, it may have different effects on the body.
 For example, some studies show that by reducing the number of hours in which you eat throughout the day, you are more likely to consume fewer calories, and therefore weight loss may occur.

 Many of the metabolic benefits of intermittent fasting are dependent on the body being in a fasted state.
-Consuming foods or beverages that contain calories from carbohydrates, fat, or protein can interrupt the body’s fasted state.
+Consuming foods or beverages that contain calories from carbohydrates, fat, or protein can interrupt it.
 In other words, eating or drinking calories signals the “on” switch for your body’s endocrine and digestive system and it immediately must go back to work breaking down and sorting out carbohydrates, protein, and fat.